 The darker, more serious, "down-to-earth" Young Justice with 2D animation and realistic designs have one with the lighter, funnier, space-centered Green Lantern: The Animated Series with 3D animation and Bruce Timm's signature designs.
 Even when both shows were cancelled and people online were starting to start campaigns to bring them back, more than a few fans were solely focused on bringing back YJ and are more than willing to turn their backs on GLTAS and leave them in the dust, while GLTAS fans tended to be snobby and resentful towards YJ due to higher popularity.

 The Beware the Batman fans and Teen Titans Go! fans are not friendly with each other, to say the least.
 This mostly has to do with the contrasting treatment both shows get from Cartoon Network.
-Beware the Batmangets little to no advertising and only airs during its one timeslot on DC Nation.
+Beware the Batmangot little to no advertising and only aired during its one timeslot on DC Nation.
 Teen Titans Go!, on the other hand, is advertised to the point where "Adored by the Network" doesn't even begin to describe it, and it also gets a primetime slot on Tuesdays as well.
-It may or may not get worse now that, as of October 23rd, 2013, Beware the Batman was pulled off the schedule without any reason whatsoever.

-The phenomenon itself is parodied in South Park with Lord of the Rings & Game of Thrones fans looking down on Harry Potter and Star Trek fans.
+The phenomenon itself is parodied in South Park with Lord of the Rings and Game of Thrones fans looking down on Harry Potter and Star Trek fans.

 For a while, there was a bit of a rivalry between fans of Hey Arnold! and Recess, due to fans of the former seeing the latter as a watered-down copy (Despite the fact that the only things the show have in common are that they star fourth graders, many episodes were based around urban myths told by the characters, and they had a similar voice cast).
 Fortunately, this didn't last very long, and they've become Friendly Fandoms.